-It’s High Time to Bury Time Magazine's ‘Person of the Year’
+It’s High Time to Bury Time Magazine’s ‘Person of the Year’

 And occasionally, Time makes a clever call that serves both the God of current events and the Caesar of circulation.
 This was true in 1991, when Ted Turner was elevated for CNN’s defining role in covering the first Gulf War, the abortive Russian coup, and other major breaking events.
 (Not that Time has any monopoly on wisdom.
 Even before the coup collapsed, a close friend predicted that Turner would win.
 Dummy me, I kept my money on either Saddam Hussein or Boris Yeltsin.)

-Who or what irrelevancy Time’s editorial collective will breathlessly announce on December 6 is a mystery until then.
-One thing is for sure: forget Trump.
+Who or what irrelevancy Time’s editorial collective will breathlessly announce on Dec.
+6 is a mystery until then.
+One thing is for sure: Forget Trump.
 He was the shoo-in last year, and only once has a winner been featured consecutively.
 That was Richard Nixon in 1971 and 1972; even then the Trickster had to share the latter coup with Henry Kissinger.

 So Person of the Year for 2017 is anyone’s guess.
 The current mania about sexual harassment could yield anyone from Harvey Weinstein to the fair sex in general.
 It’s likelier, though, that the House of Luce will try to outfox popular opinion.